oxmoei/boundless/README.md

 ![image](https://github.com/user-attachments/assets/04ca61f7-a658-4cb8-b09b-928bbe4694d4)

+* As in the image above, the prover is estimated to handle ~430,000 cycles per second (~430 khz).
 * Use a lower amount of the recommented `peak_prove_khz` in your `broker.toml` (I explain it more in the next step)

 ---